kingdollaworld-sketch/datasploit/docs/Writing_Modules.md

         result = main(domain)
         output(result, domain)
     except Exception as e:
-        print e
+        print(e)
-        print "Please provide a domain name as argument"
+        print("Please provide a domain name as argument")
 ```

 In short there are 3 functions that need to be implemented for a script:

 1. `def banner()`
-	This function is an optional implementation, used only to print out the banner at the start of the script when executed as standalone tool.
+	This function should return a plain string describing what the collector is about to do.
+The shared runner prints the message with consistent formatting, so avoid direct `print()` or colour codes here.

 2. `def main(input)`
 	This function is a mandatory implementation.
 The parameter input to this function is what is passed as command line argument to the scripts.
 All data processing needs to be done in this function and it needs to return the data from this function.
 Please note, it is advised not to output anything in this function.
 The return value from here gets passed onto the next function for display.